How to stay organized as a Personal Trainer (Step-by-step)

 Once you have your marketing down and your complimentary sessions converting loads of members into paying clients you will start to see your diary filling up very nicely.

-But, what happens when you find yourself with very little time in between clients to organize yourself?
-How do the busiest trainers in the gym find time to get all those session plans written up, marketing sorted, and keep track of client payments?
+But, what happens when you find yourself with very little time in between clients to organise yourself?
+How do the busiest trainers in the gym find time to get all those session plans written up, marketing sorted and keep track of client payments?

 How to stay organised as a personal trainer